"Good oral health is not only about healthy teeth and gums; it supports your overall health and wellness."

 Foods to Eat

 Like so many other health issues, oral and dental health is also dependent on the foods that we eat.
 In fact, several studies clearly show that certain foods, especially those high in sugar, encourage cavities while others are essential to your health.
-These foods reduce inflammation and provide minerals designed to strengthen teeth and gums.
+This second category of foods reduces inflammation and provides minerals designed to strengthen teeth and gums.

-- Dr. Nancy recommends mineral rich foods, and especially those foods that are high in calcium, magnesium and phosphorus.
+- Dr. Nancy recommends mineral-rich foods, especially those that are high in calcium, magnesium, and phosphorus.
 The cells in your teeth use the minerals that you feed your body to regenerate when they have been affected by food acids and even cavities.
-Mineral-rich foods include: organic vegetables like broccoli, dark leafy greens like kale and spinach, apples and dried fruits, apricots, lean, organic grass-fed protein, avocados, and bone broth which is especially rich in essential minerals your teeth need to rebuild and remain healthy.
+Mineral-rich foods include: organic vegetables like broccoli, dark leafy greens like kale and spinach, apples and dried fruits, apricots, lean, organic grass-fed protein, avocados, and bone broth, which is especially rich in essential minerals your teeth need to rebuild and remain healthy.

 - Foods rich in fat soluble vitamins — vitamins A, E, K, and D. These can be found in coconut oil, avocado, dark leafy greens, salmon, olives, walnuts, chia seeds, almonds, pumpkin seeds, hemp seeds, and spinach.

-- Anything containing refined or processed sugar contributes to inflammation and is broken down to acids that eat away at your teeth causing the cavities.
+- Anything containing refined or processed sugar contributes to inflammation and is broken down into acids that eat away at your teeth, causing the cavities.
 Avoid refined processed sugars at all costs.
-Natural sugars are better but they still need to be limited or you still need to brush or at least rinse your mouth out with tap water after every meal.
+Natural sugars are better but they still need to be limited, and you still need to brush or at least rinse your mouth out with tap water after every meal.

-Inflammation in your mouth can cause gingivitis as well as other health issues in our bodies like heart disease, stroke and diabetes, muscle and joint pains, kidney problems, and even some forms of cancer.
+Inflammation in your mouth can cause gingivitis as well as other health issues in our bodies like heart disease, stroke, and diabetes, muscle and joint pain, kidney issues, and even some forms of cancer.
 Most of these health conditions can come as a result of harmful bacteria and inflammation.

-Top recommendations include switching to an all-natural toothpaste or making your own natural toothpaste with ingredients you probably have in your house and you kitchen.
-Pay attention to your tongue health and use a very inexpensive tongue scraper every day.
-If you notice excess white film, increase your probiotics so that the good and bad bacteria and especially the internal yeast is balanced better.
-You can also try oil pulling with coconut oil or sesame seed oil, and be sure to swap out your toothbrush every three months or sooner if you’ve been sick.
+Top recommendations include switching to an all-natural toothpaste or making your own natural toothpaste with ingredients you probably already have in your house.
+Pay attention to your tongue health and use a tongue scraper every day.
+If you notice excess white film, increase your probiotics to achieve a better balance of the good and bad bacteria, especially the internal yeast.
+You can also try oil pulling with coconut oil or sesame seed oil, and be sure to swap out your toothbrush every three months (or sooner if you’ve been sick).
 Use a soft, bristled toothbrush.

 Last but not least, make sure you’re eating foods that will help you with better oral and dental health.
 These include foods that are rich in potassium, calcium, and magnesium, as well as foods that are rich in fat soluble vitamins, especially vitamins A, D, E, and K. Stay away from refined sugars and other acidic drinks as much as possible.

 Remember, good oral health is not only about healthy teeth and gums; it supports your overall health and wellness.
-Pay some extra-close attention to your oral health, starting today.
+So pay some extra-close attention to your oral health, starting today.